 The week begins with an introduction to the course’s aims and objectives and an overview of key architectural principals.
 Participants will get to know one another and the course facilitators in advance of embarking on a week-long design and build project.
 In the morning, we will focus on architectural styles and history with a close examination of original drawings, prints and models from the RIBA’s world-renowned collections.
 Working closely with objects and artefacts created by the world’s greatest architects, the session will provide a foundation for your own creations over the course of the week.
 Day 1 concludes with a closer look at Grimshaw’s ground-breaking work in the high-tech movement.

-Tuesday, 1 July – Location: Cutty Sark
+Tuesday, 1 July – Location: National Maritime Museum at 11am before moving to the Cutty Sark

 Day 2 begins with an introduction to the project brief and breaking into design teams.
 On a special tour of the Cutty Sark, we will hear directly from the architects and museum staff about the design, construction and functionality of the structure surrounding the Cutty Sark, in preparation for your work in creating an exhibition pavilion for Greenwich.
 In the afternoon, we will focus on drawing, both as a tool for observing and understanding built spaces, and as a means of conveying your initial pavilion ideas and messages to the group.

-Wednesday, 2 July – Location: Cutty Sark
+Wednesday, 2 July – Location: National Maritime Museum at 11am before moving to the Cutty Sark

 Day 3 focuses on structure and systems.
 We will explore different structural forms.
 Taking inspiration from the structure of the Cutty Sark’s enclosure, we will look at how simple components can come together to make complex systems by experimenting with model-marking.
 You then will work independently to create your pavilion models with different materials that will form components of the ‘Greenwich Expo’.

-Thursday, 3 July – Location: Cutty Sark
+Thursday, 3 July – Location: National Maritime Museum at 11am before moving to the Cutty Sark

 We begin the morning thinking about place, place-making and sustainability.
 What makes a place successful?
 How does architecture affect the way we work, play, live and learn?
 How can we build in a way that leaves the world a better place?
 Where should your pavilion go to fit in with its surroundings and create a successful community?
 In the afternoon, you will swap projects with a course mate who will offer a different take on your pavilion and design an extension!
 We will then bring together drawing and model-making practices as you work towards completing your brief.